 report1 <- CreatePackageReport(pkg_name = "baseballstats")

-That’s it!
+THAT’S IT!
 You have generated a lot of valuable information with that one call for an installed package.

 However, if the full source repository for the package is available on your system, you can supplement this report with other information such as code coverage from covr.
 To do so, specify the path to the repository in CreatePackageReport.